tokenmill/crawling-framework/README.md

 ## Introduction

-We have recorder a video on how to setup and use Crawling Framework.
+We have recorded a video on how to setup and use Crawling Framework.
 Click on the image below to watch in on Youtube.

 [![Crawling Framework Intro](https://img.youtube.com/vi/AvO4lmmIuis/0.jpg)](https://www.youtube.com/watch?v=AvO4lmmIuis)